Home » Easy » iPad stand | easy Thrift Store Decor project

 On to Plan B—I’ll put the back (easel) over the word “yum.”
 I used Gorilla Construction Adhesive with my caulk gun.

 Isn’t it genius?
-It’s so simple—brilliant, actually!
+It’s so simple: brilliant, actually!
 There are no hinges involved.
 As I mentioned above, when I told Jamie that I was doing this project, she mentioned using a picture frame.
-Then, there was some brainstorming, and somehow, it was decided that the back easel of a picture frame would be perfect to support the new tablet stand.
+Then there was some brainstorming, and somehow it was decided that the back easel of a picture frame would be perfect for supporting the new tablet stand.

 I did a monogram on my Silhouette Portrait.
-As always, I used my hem guide to help with the placement of the vinyl.
+As always, I used my hem guide to help with the vinyl placement.

 If you cook or bake frequently, a tablet stand like this is excellent for displaying recipes.